omnh-vertnet/birds/README.md

 birds
 =====

-Issue tracking for SNOMNH Bird data in the VertNet portal (portal.vertnet.org).
+Issue tracking for OMNH Bird data in the VertNet portal (portal.vertnet.org).